sam210723/xrit-rx/README.md

 <a href="https://vksdr.com/xrit-rx" target="_blank"><p align="center"><img src="https://vksdr.com/bl-content/uploads/pages/ee5e126f5e958391589fea17a681d7f7/guide-thumb-light.png" title="Receiving Images from Geostationary Weather Satellite GEO-KOMPSAT-2A"></p></a>

 The [RTL-SDR Blog](https://www.rtl-sdr.com) has also [written a guide](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/) for setting up the hardware and software required to receive imagery from GOES-16/17 and GK-2A.
-Once you are able to receive the GK-2A LRIT downlink with **goesrecv**, you can begin installing and configuring **xrit-rx**.
+Once you are able to receive the GK-2A LRIT downlink with **SatDump**, **goesrecv** or **xritdecoder**, you can begin installing and configuring **xrit-rx**.

 ### Installing xrit-rx
 Download the [latest version of **xrit-rx**](https://github.com/sam210723/xrit-rx/releases/latest) (``xrit-rx.zip``) from the Releases page, then unzip the contents to a new folder.